martonbalazs/cli_view_edit/README.md

 ```

   where lista.txt, listb.txt and listc.txt are lists in ~/.lowo with webpage
   urls.
-Use as wothin [file].
+Use as `wothin [file]`.
 The idea is that one might want to see every item
   in the file lista.txt once in two days, in listb.txt once in three days, and in
   listc.txt weekly.
 However, if e.g. listc has 21 urls, these shouldn't pour at
   one as 21 webpages all at once every Sunday, rather they should be evenly
   distributed in groups of 3 throughout a week.
 This is what wothin [file] will
   automatically do if run once a day.
 It prepares the thinned list for the day,
   then feeds it into lowo.

+  If `hrut` has a recommendation then `wothin` will respect that too.
+See my repo `hrut` to make sense of this.

 - catthatfile is just a small utility that is used by some of the above.
 It
   pings the original file every 30 seconds until the copy is being looked at.